envi-idl/envipyarc/doc/source/index.rst

 .. _envipyarc:

 ************************************
-ENVI :sup:`®` Py for ArcGIS :sup:`®`
+ENVI Py for ArcGIS
 ************************************

 .. include:: <isonum.txt>

-ENVI Py for ArcGIS provides a Python client library named envipyarc to run ENVI analytics through ArcMap™ and ArcGIS Pro.
+ENVI Py for ArcGIS provides a Python client library named envipyarc to run ENVI analytics through ArcMap and ArcGIS Pro.

 System Requirements
 ===================

-* ENVI 5.3 Service Pack 2 or later
+* ENVI 5.5 Service Pack 2 or later
-* ArcMap 10.4 or later and/or ArcGIS Pro 1.3 or later
+* ArcMap 10.6 or later and/or ArcGIS Pro 2.2 or later

-To use ENVI for ArcGIS full interoperability, ENVI 5.4 is required.

 .. _envipyarc-installation-and-configuration: